Cage the Elephant (album): Singles

 The first and second singles from the album, "Free Love" and "In One Ear", did not make significant impact on any charts.
 However, the third single "Ain't No Rest for the Wicked" (from its original 2008 release) reached number 32 on the UK Singles Chart, and a later 2009 US release reached number 3 on the Alternative Songs chart, number 8 on the Mainstream Rock Tracks chart, and number 83 on the Billboard Hot 100 pop chart.
 Although it was their most successful and most popular single to date, it did not reach number one on the Alternative Songs chart like "In One Ear" and "Back Against the Wall", but it actually had more airplay on alternative rock radio stations than the other two and it was also the most played Cage the Elephant song on the radio.
 It was also used in numerous television spots, becoming their most popular single so far.
 "Back Against the Wall" was the fourth single from the album and reached number one on the Billboard Alternative Songs chart, number 26 on the Mainstream Rock Tracks chart, and number 12 on the Rock Songs chart.
 The song "Ain't No Rest for the Wicked" was used in the opening cutscene to the video game Borderlands.

 Reception

-The album was met with positive reviews Alex Henderson writing for AllMusic stated “Cage the Elephant's influences even though their influences come from different eras.
+The album was met with positive reviews.
+Alex Henderson writing for AllMusic stated that “there are major parallels between Cage the Elephant's influences even though their influences come from different eras.
 But instead of trying to sound exactly like those influences, Cage the Elephant have developed their own sound -- a sound that is hardly groundbreaking by 2000s standards, but is nonetheless their own sound.
 And they show considerable promise on this excellent album.”
 Susie Goldring writing for BBC Music simply stated “If you want to release some good time rock 'n' roll, listen to this album.”